-- promote good attendance and punctuality through assemblies, rewards etc.; - monitor attendance on a regular basis; - monitor the performance of individual tutor groups, following up with individual Tutors instances where patterns of absenteeism are not being effectively addressed; - meet with the Attendance and Punctuality Administrator on a fortnightly basis in order to discuss students who have not responded to the school's strategies and when necessary to make referrals; - regularly put attendance onto the agenda of Pastoral Meetings; - review attendance fortnightly and punctuality figures on a weekly basis;
+- promote good attendance and punctuality through assemblies, rewards etc.; - monitor attendance on a regular basis; - monitor the performance of individual tutor groups, following up with individual Tutors instances where patterns of absenteeism are not being effectively addressed;

-- ensure that contact is made with parents of poor attenders, supporting the Tutor and the Attendance & Punctuality Administrator where appropriate in dealing with parents directly; - follow up internal truancy with appropriate punishments.
+- regularly meet with the Attendance SLT Lead in order to discuss students who have not responded to the school's strategies and when necessary to make referrals; - regularly put attendance onto the agenda of Pastoral Meetings; - review attendance fortnightly and punctuality figures on a weekly basis; - ensure that contact is made with parents of poor attenders, supporting the Tutor and the Attendance Team where appropriate in dealing with parents directly; - follow up internal truancy with appropriate punishments.

-The Attendance and Punctuality Administrators
+The Attendance Team

-The Attendance and Punctuality Administrator is responsible for ensuring the effective administration of the school's student attendance monitoring system, for ensuring that students are punctual to school and holds responsibility for the monitoring of student absence from lessons.
-He/she should:-
+The Attendance Team is responsible for ensuring the effective administration of the school's student attendance monitoring system, for ensuring that students are punctual to school and holds responsibility for the monitoring of student absence from lessons.
+They should:-

-- liaise daily with staff, students and parents to maintain student attendance data on the school's SIMS attendance module; - produce daily list of student absences and contact parent/guardian on the first day of student absence; seek and record explanation for non-attendance and notify relevant tutors/pastoral leaders; - notify relevant tutors and pastoral leaders of concerns over unauthorised student absences; - produce and send termly DfE/Pupils Missing in Education absence reports; - produce and maintain internal attendance data including persistent absentee data for analysis by Heads of Year and the Educational Welfare Officer; - attend regular meetings with Heads of Year and Educational Welfare Officer actioning any decisions made; - complete and maintain records of letters sent to parents including student absence/holiday requests, unauthorised absence information requests and requests for medical evidence; - any other reasonable request, related to attendance, as directed by the Attendance Leader; - complete and maintain record of student lates, inform relevant staff as appropriate; - monitor registers during the school day and ensure that missing marks are addressed in a timely fashion for safeguarding purposes (this includes checking SIMS, sending missing register notifications, sending slips/Student Ambassadors to confirm student presence); - produce various reports regarding student punctuality for tutors, pastoral leaders, SLT as required; - maintain the late detention system escalating any students who do not attend late detentions to the next sanction; - complete and maintain records of letters sent to parents including punctuality warning letters; - complete daily the Education Setting Status Form.
+- liaise daily with staff, students and parents to maintain student attendance data on the school's SIMS attendance module; - produce daily list of student absences and contact parent/guardian on the first day of student absence; seek and record explanation for non-attendance and notify relevant tutors/pastoral leaders; - notify relevant tutors and pastoral leaders of concerns over unauthorised student absences; - produce and maintain internal attendance data including persistent absentee data for analysis by Heads of Year and the Educational Welfare Officer; - complete and maintain records of letters sent to parents including student absence/holiday requests, unauthorised absence information requests and requests for medical evidence; - any other reasonable request, related to attendance, as directed by the Attendance Leader; - complete and maintain record of student lates, inform relevant staff as appropriate; - monitor registers during the school day and ensure that missing marks are addressed in a timely fashion for safeguarding purposes (this includes checking SIMS, sending missing register notifications, sending slips/Student Ambassadors to confirm student presence); - produce various reports regarding student punctuality for tutors, pastoral leaders, SLT as required; - maintain the late detention system escalating any students who do not attend late detentions to the next sanction;